foothill-security/secure-code-training/code-review/java/concurrency/README.md

 ### Purchase Page
 ![](../../../images/concurrency-shopping-page.png)

-This is where you put in the quantity for each item.
+Above is where you put in the quantity for each item.
 When you click purchase ...

 ### Confirm Page
 ![](../../../images/concurrency-shopping-confirm.png)

-This is where you confirm your purchase and it is completed.
+Above is where you confirm your purchase and it is completed.